MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Minimalist Ensemble Policy Gradient

-which means we take the same mask matrix $\mathbf{m}$ acting on both sides of Bellman equation.
-Thus minimalist ensemble consistent Bellman update can eliminate the mismatch without destroying the diversity of value functions so that good value functions learned and then a good policy can be derived.
+which means we apply the same mask matrix $\mathbf{m}$ to both sides of Bellman equation.
+Thus minimalist ensemble consistent Bellman update can eliminate the mismatch without destroying the diversity of value functions so that good value functions are learned and then a good policy can be derived.
 The diversity and ensemble properties of value functions hold due to the dropout operator.